Tuesday, December 25, 2012

 I continue now in my attempt to translate Corodil’s transcription of the Third Cahier.
 I noticed that this whole section is almost word for word in Papus’s Tarot Divinatoire, of which I have Stockman's’ English translation (see pp. 244-247).
 I am trying to translate more literally than she does, with a resulting loss of clarity (because Etteilla is not the clearest of writers; or it might also be that Papus has done some translating of his own, from Etteilla-French to something clearer).
 When Stockman’s translation differs from mine, I will give her version and, unless it is obvious, the original French.
 I will also interrupt the translation when I want to make more extended comments.

-I will start where Papus starts, which means with the last few paragraphs of Corodil’s previous section:
+I will start where Papus starts, which means with the last few paragraphs of Corodil’s previous section (p.
+28 of Etteilla's original):

 Quote: